 Farmville is off the charts in “cute”, but it doesn’t translate well into the real world (or try).
-So, my imagineering includes things that are what they seem, but also things that are not so much real world features and what they mean to me is not apparent without the back story.
-For example: I have a green leprechaun garden gnome in each corner of the farm, a lighthearted acknowledgment to myself that I will need pots of gold for start-up cash.
+So, my imagineering includes things that are what they seem, but also things that are not so much real world features.
+What those things mean to me is not apparent without the back story.
+For example: I have a green leprechaun garden gnome in each corner of the farm, a lighthearted acknowledgment that I will need pots of gold for start-up cash.
 Some features represent key parts of my plan while others are just a bit of available whimsy.

 In the north corner there is a castle with three hot-air balloons.
 The balloons are placed closely together as they would be for an evening glow at a balloon festival.
-These balloons together with a castle remind me of Malcolm Forbes’s more famous pursuits.
+These balloons together with the castle remind me of Malcolm Forbes’s more famous pursuits.
 But, surprisingly, they are not among those things placed on my farm in whimsy.
-Renaissance Festivals and Hot-Air Balloon Festivals both present magnet for revenue and education with components that could be carried year ’round in activities as varied as costuming, crafting, cooking, sports, physics demonstrations, history lessons and creative writing inspiration.
-I have the background to pull off either type of festival successfully (preferably both and about 6 months apart) and to carry the themes through to bring the lessons and the business component.
-These events could realistically bring tourist dollars to the co-op area and also support to the educational portions of the co-op.
+Renaissance Festivals and Hot-Air Balloon Festivals both present a magnet for revenue and potential for education that could be carried into year ’round in activities as varied as costuming, crafting, cooking, sports, physics demonstrations, history lessons and creative writing inspiration.
+I have the background to pull off either type of festival successfully (preferably both, and about 6 months apart to distribute labor and attractions).
+These events could realistically bring tourist dollars to the co-op area and also support to the educational and outreach portions of the co-op.

 Along the northeast perimeter of the farm there is a forest.
 I like to idealize this forest as a primary forest with pristine riparian zones and areas for recreation, education and conservation.
-If this type forest does not exist near my co-op location, we may instead visit Public Lands or commercial forests on field trips, in books or on websites where we can teach and learn about the differences between different types of private, public and commercial forests, what makes each type of forest important or unique and why they all need to exist.
-Often, even the people managing one of these types of forest knows little or nothing about the others.
-That understanding is, however, important to good management, communication, community planning, strong business interests and sustainability, even understanding the evening news.
+I’d love for this program to be part of conserving a large forest at risk, but If this type forest does not exist on or near my co-op location, we may instead visit Public Lands or commercial forests on field trips, in books or on websites where we can teach and learn about the differences between different types of private, public and commercial forests, what makes each type of forest important or unique and why they all need to exist.
+Often, even the people managing one of these types of forest knows little or nothing about the other types.
+That understanding is, however, important to good management, communication, community planning, strong business interests and sustainability, even to understanding the evening news.

 The two schoolhouses beside the forest represent balance and two-way learning, educators as students and students as educators.
-Many non-profit organizations fail to help a community because they view a problem from the outside and preach solutions that worked in a different setting, culture or context, but they fail to adapt to the unique aspects of a particular situation or to listen to the people they are supposed to be helping.
-I have seen many surprising examples in the documentation of organizations who’s names you know.
-There have been improvements in recent years and many of the more complex issues in his type of work are now making it into news media, bringing about a more widespread familiarity with relevant complexities, but there is also a greater profusion of material that is churned out by people fed on opinion, sensationalism and fallacy.
-While better information is available, the water is murkier and in many way we must work even harder than ever to find the pearls and stay on target.
+People love to tell you what they think they know.
+Many non-profit organizations fail to help a community because they view a problem from the outside and preach solutions that worked in a different setting, culture or context, but they fail to adapt to the unique aspects of a particular situation or to listen to the people they are trying to helping.
+I have seen many surprising examples in the documentation of organizations you know.
+There have been improvements in recent years and many of the more complex issues in his type of work are now making it to the public through news media and outreach, bringing about a more widespread familiarity with relevant complexities, but there is also a greater profusion of material that is churned out by people fed on opinion, sensationalism and fallacy.
+While better information is available, the water is murkier and in many ways we must work harder than ever to find the pearls and stay on target.

 To handle these issues, this program will be about adaptation and two-way communication.
 We will look to see how other programs achieve success and where they have failed and if they hold a relevant lesson for us.
 There is a new age in these programs.
 Some organizations are applying business skills and careful analysis to finding the best ways to create benefits and independence rather than dependency.
 Finding the promise and the success will be difficult, but it is more achievable than ever before.

 In the school as well as throughout the program, everything and everyone will multi-task.
 For example: The bicycles outside the schools are great for transportation or recreation.
 There are the more common modern bicycles as well as the old fashioned penny farthings that add extra interest and fun.
-When compared to each other, these bicycles can also be used to teach a lesson on gearing and mechanical advantage, or a history lesson on when and how the two different styles developed.
+When compared to each other, these bicycles can also be used to teach a lesson on gearing and mechanical advantage, or a history lesson on when and how the two different styles developed, or even their history and relevance to women’s rights movements.
 The bicycles in this area fit into the plan in other ways.
-There could be rentals, cycling events to promote healthy outdoor activities, a program that repairs and redistributes donated bicycles.
-Perhaps I might even fulfill another dream through this program, a distance charity bike ride to Patch Adams’ Gesundheit Institute in West Virginia.
+There could be paved and mountain biking trails with rentals, cycling events to promote healthy outdoor activities, a program that repairs and redistributes donated bicycles, and more.

 In the east corner there are barns.
 In Farmville the barns are used to store all of the farm loot that you accumulate through play.
-As an aside, Farmville can be seen as a “green” choice because it gives us a place to use that compulsive, seemingly evolutionary desire to collect stuff, trophies or status, to satisfy that need to keep up with the neighbors, without the accompanying accumulation of real world material goods.
+(As an aside, Farmville can be seen as a “green” choice because it gives us a place to use that compulsive, seemingly evolutionary desire to collect stuff, trophies or statues, or to satisfy that need to keep up with the neighbors, without the accompanying accumulation of actual real world material goods).

 And now for my co-op!

 The general store and the fruit, flower and farmer’s market stands all represent the co-op portion of my plan.
-It is the core of the project and will contain farmers market items as well as a craft items.
+It is the core of the project and will contain fresh farmers market items, both produce and prepared goods, as well as a craft items.
 My co-operative is partly modeled after CASEM, a co-op that I visited and studied in Monteverde, Costa Rica, and it will be partly modeled on others.
 I would like to offer a micro-loan program for participants similar to the model of Grameen Bank.
 The Rwanda Project is a specific example of how micro-loans are working in foreign countries.
 I see the micro-loans as a means for participants who could not otherwise purchase supplies for crafting to get a start with the hand up rather than hand out philosophy.